-- A preparer is someone who is assigned by a RO to create and prepare applications for their facility. - The preparer has no right to actually submit an application but can prepare applications for a single or multiple ROs that they have been associated with.
-The types of application and the facilities that the preparer can prepare applications for are all defined - by the RO.
+Responsible Official and Preparer A duly authorized A preparer is someone who is assigned by a RO to create and representative for the facility Only the RO account can certify and submit applications in GEOS. prepare applications for their facility.
+The preparer has no right to actually submit an application but can prepare applications Generally, for an RO to submit an application, they must first be approved by the EPD as the RO for that for a single or multiple ROs that they have been associated with.
+The types of application facility.
+An RO can request additional Account Types through the GEOS system and the facilities that the preparer can prepare applications for are all defined

 An RO can be associated as a preparer for another RO.
-30